-Before placing a W-2 participant into an employment position or case management placement (See 6.1), an EP must be developed during a face-to-face meeting except when there are extreme circumstances that prevent a participant from coming to the agency such as when a participant is hospitalized or homebound due to illness.
-When one of these circumstances prevent a participant from coming to the agency, the worker must either conduct a home visit or communicate with the participant by phone to ensure that the participant has the opportunity to provide input into the development of the EP and understands what is expected of him/her.
+Before placing a W-2 participant into an employment position or case management placement (see 6.1.0), an EP must be developed during a face-to-face meeting, except in the following circumstances:

+- 1. When there are extreme circumstances that prevent a participant from coming to the agency such as when a participant is hospitalized or homebound due to illness.
+When one of these circumstances prevent a participant from coming to the agency, the worker must either conduct a home visit or communicate with the participant by phone to ensure that the participant has the opportunity to provide input into the development of the EP and understands what is expected of him/her. - 2.
+If an individual who is transitioning from a paid placement to a CMF placement has a work schedule that makes it difficult to come into the office for a face-to-face EP appointment, the agency may conduct the EP appointment by phone.